Cheap Christmas Stocking Stuffer Ideas

 Fun Stationery - Stationery items such as unique pens, fun stickers, or quirky notepads can be great stocking fillers.
 They are practical, affordable, and can add fun to a stocking, and as a former student and adult, I can attest to how great stationery gifts are.
 For more information, try our article for a guide to the best budget stationery.

-Gift Cards - While gift cards can be expensive, many retailers offer smaller denomination cards that can fit a tight budget.
+Gift Cards - While gift cards can be expensive, many retailers offer cards in smaller denominations that can fit a tight budget.
 Even a £5 gift card can be a treat, giving the recipient the freedom to choose their gift.

 Educational Items - Small toys, puzzles, or flashcards can be fun and beneficial for children.
 These items often come cheaply and can provide hours of entertainment and learning.